mavlink/mavlink-devguide/protocol.md

 MAVLink is a binary telemetry protocol designed for resource-constrained systems and bandwidth-constrained links.
 MAVLink is deployed in two major versions: v1.0 and v2.0, which is backwards-compatible \(v2.0 implementations can parse and send v1.0 packets\).

+MAVLink follows a modern hybrid publish-subscribe and point-to-point design pattern: Data streams are sent / published as **topics** while configuration sub-protocols such as the [mission protocol](/mission-protocol.md) or [parameter protocol](/parameter-protocol.md) are point-to-point with retransmission.

+Because MAVLink doesn't require any additional framing it is very well suited for applications with very limited communication bandwidth.
+It's reference implementation in C/C++ is highly optimized for resource-constrained systems with limited RAM and flash memory.

 ## MAVLink 1 Packet Format

 Below is the over-the-wire format for a MAVLink 1 packet.
 The in-memory representation might differ.